-\$ in thousands 2018 2017

-Land \$ \$ 98

-Building and improvements 9,806

-Leasehold improvements 5,946 6,547

-Furniture, equipment, and other 13,177 12,981

-19,123 29,432

-Less accumulated depreciation and amortization (16,153) (24,005)

-Office properties and equipment, net \$ 2,970 \$ 5,427
+\$ in thousands 2019 2018 Leasehold improvements \$ 7,394 \$ 5,946 Furniture, equipment, and other 13,169 13,177 20,563 19,123 Less accumulated depreciation and amortization (15,507) (16,153) Office properties and equipment, net \$ 5,056 \$ 2,970

-Depreciation and amortization charged to operations for fiscal years 2018 and 2017 amounted to \$897 thousand and \$867 thousand, respectively.
+Depreciation and amortization charged to operations for fiscal years 2019 and 2018 amounted to \$793 thousand and \$897 thousand, respectively.

 During fiscal year 2016, Carver conducted a sale and leaseback transaction on its Crown Heights branch location with an unaffiliated third party as part of the Bank's ongoing facilities rationalization efforts.
 Carver did not finance the purchase and the gain was calculated utilizing the profit on sale in excess of the present value of the minimum lease payments in accordance with ASC 840.
 The remaining amount of profit on the sale of the property was deferred from gain recognition and will be amortized into income over the term of the lease.
-The deferred gain on the sale of the property is included in Other Liabilities on the Consolidated Statements of Financial Condition and totaled \$537 thousand and \$606 thousand as of March 31, 2018 and 2017, respectively.
+The deferred gain on the sale of the property is included in Other Liabilities on the Consolidated Statements of Financial Condition and totaled \$468 thousand and \$537 thousand as of March 31, 2019 and 2018, respectively.

 During fiscal year 2018, Carver conducted a sale and leaseback transaction on its Harlem headquarters location with an unaffiliated third party.
-The Bank has leased a portion of the property to continue to maintain its Main Office branch at the same location, and the administrative offices will be relocated to a nearby facility.
-The Company recognized a \$9.5 million gain on the sale and leaseback in the fourth quarter of fiscal year 2018.
+The Bank leased a portion of the property to continue to maintain its Main Office branch at the same location, and the administrative offices were relocated to a nearby facility.
+The Company recognized a \$9.6 million gain on the sale and leaseback in the fourth quarter of fiscal year 2018.
 Carver did not finance the purchase and the gain was calculated utilizing the profit on sale in excess of the present value of the minimum lease payments in accordance with ASC 840.
 The remaining amount of profit on the sale of the property was deferred from gain recognition and will be amortized into income over the term of the lease.
-The deferred gain on the sale of the property is included in Other Liabilities on the Consolidated Statements of Financial Condition and totaled \$5.4 million as of March 31, 2018.
+The deferred gain on the sale of the property is included in Other Liabilities on the Consolidated Statements of Financial Condition and totaled \$4.9 million and \$5.4 million as of March 31, 2019 and 2018, respectively.